argonne-lcf/user-guides/docs/polaris/programming-models/kokkos-polaris.md

 #### Environment

-Use the default programming environment `PrgEnv-nvhpc`, and use the Cray wrapper `CC` as the C++ compiler.
+To match what was done in the centrally-built kokkos associated with the modules discussed above, use the default programming environment `PrgEnv-nvhpc`, and use the Cray wrapper `CC` as the C++ compiler.
 To build Kokkos, you'll need cmake.
+You may also use `PrgEnv-gnu` to build kokkos (also using the Cray wrapper `CC` as the C++ compiler).

-To use C++17, you'll need to work around a bug with the current `PrgEnv-nvhpc/8.3.3` environment by loading a cudatoolkit-standalone module.
+To use C++17, you'll need to work around a bug with the current `PrgEnv-nvhpc/8.3.3` environment by loading a cudatoolkit-standalone module:

 ```
 module load cmake cudatoolkit-standalone/11.6.2